-Critiquing the Conceptual Coherence of “Chinese Martial Arts”
+Introduction: Critiquing the Conceptual Coherence of the Martial Arts.

 In this installment of the “Lives of the Chinese Martial Artists” series we will be looking at the life and career of Li Pei Xian.
 While a regionally important individual I doubt that many of my readers will be familiar with this name.
 Nevertheless, I am very excited to be able to include him in our growing collection of biographical sketches.

 The central purpose of this series of posts is to remind modern readers of the variety of life experiences and careers that were experienced by late 19th and 20th century Chinese martial artists.
 For current students, both in China and the west, this is a very real blind spot.

 The problem starts with our terms.
 We assume that we know what the “martial arts” are.
 From our perspective they are a single, easily identifiable, activity.
 Individuals who are involved in the martial arts are easily identified by their colorful traditional uniforms and can be found carrying on a certain type of economic activity in any self-respecting strip mall.
 Further, modern martial artists usually self-identify as such.
 They even have trade organizations and publications that usually include the words “martial arts” in their titles to limit the possibility of confusion.